CodeYourFuture/CYF-Workshops/git-cli/recap.md

 ## 👣 Steps

-1. Run the command `git status --help` and check the name and description of this command (You can press `q` to quit)
+1. Run the command `git status --help` and check the name and description of this command (Press `q` to quit)
 2. Open the repo you cloned down during setup, and run the command `git status`
 3. Discuss the log you get from running the command `git status` - what do you think this tells you at the moment?